Tonyaradzwa/tonyaradzwa.github.io/README.md

 ## Ethical Sweep

 The model that we will be training may be used for good purposes, such as checking automatically if a student got the right answer in a question.
+However, our peers whom we were doing peer reviews with also suggested the dual usage of this work, and questioned if this kind of module could also be abused by students for cheating.
+As our model currently is fairly simple and is only able to solve arithmetic problems, and only ones that do not have many words in them, we believe that our models do not currently pose such a threat.
+In addition, our models were not as accurate for validation tests, implying that the model's predictions are far from being reliable.
+However, thinking about the future of NN models capable of reasoning mathematically, this might be a valid concern.

-If our model or future work can find solutions to problems that are not easily solvable by humans, it might lead to further discussions about the nature of some problems.
+Some of our peers also pointed out the question of what the philosophical implications of a mathematically reasoning computer would be for the field of math.
+So, if future work can find solutions to problems that are not easily solvable by humans, it might lead to further discussions about the nature of some problems.
+However, we believe that this is not much different from the question of whether complex NN models like the GPT can actually convince us that they are using languages as humans do.
+At the end of the day, even though a computer might look ilike it has algebraic reasoning, we would still question the relevance of this kind of "reasoning" to our own human reasoning.

 ## Referenced Works